cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 	If the labels of the dataset are known, clusters can be analysed in a supervised manner by comparing true and predicted labels.

-3. Optimum number of cluster:
+3. Optimum number of clusters:

 	If the required number of clusters is not known prior to clustering, the **Elbow Method** is used to estimate the optimum number of clusters within the dataset using K-means clustering.